Get Started with Catalyst Center

 Log in

 Access Catalyst Center by entering its network IP address in your browser.
-Check the list of compatible browsers in the Cisco Catalyst Center Release Notes.
+Review the list of compatible browsers in the Cisco Catalyst Center Release Notes.
 This IP address connects to the external network and is configured during the Catalyst Center installation.
 For more information about installing and configuring Catalyst Center, see the Cisco Catalyst Center Installation Guide.

 You can configure the idle session timeout as an administrator option.
 See "Account Lockout" in the Cisco Catalyst Center Administrator Guide for steps to configure the idle session timeout.